-Fear of mathematics, or a sense of not having ‘a mathematical mind’, are among the most common feelings that can hold back an aspiring tech student.
-For some fields, like web development, these fears are largely groundless – it is possible to learn them even with very little preparation and/or aptitude for numbers.
+Fear of mathematics, or a sense of not having ‘a mathematical mind’, are among the most common feelings that can hold back someone wishing to learn data science.

 The above two branches aside, surely the field of mathematics that is most relevant to data science is statistics.
 This is the one case in which simply brushing up on the general concepts won’t cut it – statistics is really relevant to a great deal of what is done in data science.

 Don’t let this intimidate you though, especially as the concepts involved in statistics are generally simpler and more intuitive than those in the other two fields.
 But if you haven’t studied statistics at all, then you should definitely set aside some time and become familiar with things like standard deviation and variance before you start on your first data science lesson.

 Do I Have To Be Good At Maths For Data Science?

 The above topics, researched more or less to the level you’d encounter in high school (including statistics), are sufficient to start picking up the rudiments of data science.

 Of course, if you want to work in the forefront of the field and discover innovative methods and principles, you’ll need more sophisticated mathematics.

 But it’s important to remember that not all data science is strictly speaking science, in the sense of discovery-based experiments taking place in universities.